eggsy/website/README.md

     - With yarn: `yarn generate` (or `yarn build`)
     - With NPM: `npm run generate` or (`npm run build`)

 If you are wondering about **how to host it on free/paid static hosting services** like (Netlify, Vercel etc.), you can refer to [Nuxt.js docs](https://nuxtjs.org/docs/2.x/deployment/netlify-deployment).
-My project is hosted on Netlify.
+My project is hosted on [Netlify](https://netlify.com).

 ### ❓ What has changed?

+> In (package.json) version 2.6.0, I've moved from Tailwind to WindiCSS for its features, gold-class support for Vue/Nuxt.
+Everything is same, but there are more stuff (like variant grouping, important prefix etc.)!

 If you are wondering what has changed and what are the differences from the old version; I can only say: "EVERYTHING!"